mmycin/mongorm/README.md

-Here’s a README for your `mongorm` project with the requested details:

----

 # Mongorm

 Welcome to **Mongorm** – your new best friend in the MongoDB ORM world, crafted with love and a sprinkle of humor by Tahcin Ul Karim (a.k.a.
 Mycin), a student at Notre Dame College and a passionate programmer who’s been coding for the past 5 years.
 Whether you're a Go enthusiast or just someone looking to simplify MongoDB interactions, Mongorm is here to make your life easier.